linode/docs/docs/applications/big-data/how-to-install-and-configure-a-redis-cluster-on-ubuntu-1604.md

         ip.of.server2:6380>

 ## Promote Slave to Master
-Based on the current topology, the cluster will remain online if one of the Linodes fail.
-We expect a slave to promote into a master with the data replicated.
+Based on the current topology, the cluster will remain online if one of the Linodes fails.
+At that point, you can expect a slave to promote into a master with the data replicated.

 ![Figure demonstrating server3 failure](/docs/assets/redis_cluster_server_fail.png)